opportunity-hack/Hackathon-Runbook/venue.md

 * Co-working spaces
   These tend to be well connected with the community and are well setup for the hacking portion
 * College facilities
   These can definitely work.
-They take more planning, but if you're working with student organizations anyway, normally reasonably in-expensive.
+They take more planning, but if you're working with student organizations anyway, normally reasonably inexpensive.
 * Hotel conference centers
   This generally doesn't work.
 They are expensive and not well equipped to handle around-the-clock.
 Additionally, they tend to want you to use their catering, which is even more expensive.